kb-dk/jmx-simple-demo/README.md

 # jmx-simple-demo

+In this project it is demonstrated how a very small and simple subset of JMX can provide a simple "while running"-statistics as an alternative to watching logfiles scroll endlessly or having to explicitly code some kind GUI for the purpose.

 Source:
 ---

 Steps:

 1. An interface with the getters to expose.
+Only use simple return types.
 Annotate it with `@javax.management.MXBean.
 See [MXBeanInterface.java](blob/master/jmx-simple-demo/src/main/java/dk/kb/arkitekturgruppen/MXBeanInterface.java)
 2. A plain bean implementing the interface.
 See [SimpleDemoBean.java](blob/master/jmx-simple-demo/src/main/java/dk/kb/arkitekturgruppen/SimpleDemoBean.java)